Skip to content

 Supported dataset formats

-Using Python object datasets offers flexibility, as you can easily apply preprocessing operations to the data.
-However, they are less efficient for large datasets because the entire dataset needs to be loaded into memory.
-As a general rule, Python object datasets are best suited for datasets with fewer than 100 million examples.
+Python dataset objects offer significant flexibility, allowing you to easily apply various preprocessing operations directly to your data.
+However, they can be less efficient for very large datasets because the entire dataset must be loaded into memory.
+As a general guideline, Python dataset objects are best suited for datasets containing fewer than 100 million examples.

 Format Availability As python object Typed-path prefix Remarks